SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 During the civil war, parts of the deep south were shelled so bad that people had to flee their homes and towns to take refuge in the hills.
-Now, I dont mean hiding in the woods, they had to actually dig out the hills and live inside them.
-It was their only way of staying alive throug the constant shelling.
+Now, I don’t mean hiding in the woods, they had to actually dig out the hills and live inside them.
+It was their only way of staying alive through constant shelling.

 Earth Shelter OPSEC

-You will have to do some upkeep to maintain and earth shelter long term but in a SHTF scenario it could be the most effective way to duck for cover when things get bad.
+You will have to do some upkeep to maintain an earth shelter long term but in a SHTF scenario, it could be the most effective way to duck for cover when things get bad.
 We need only look to history to see that people head underground when things get bad.

 Bonus: Root Cellar That Can Be Used as a Bunker